Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Stochastic Approximation and Convergence Analysis

-\begin{proof}[Proof Sketch] By (B1), \(\nabla \widetilde{J}\) is Lipschitz (as it is the sum/difference of Lipschitz functions).
-By (B2), \(\hat{f}_k\) is (approximately) unbiased with uniformly bounded variance in the limit of \(\Delta t\to0\).
+where $\nabla\widetilde{J}(\theta^{\dagger},\phi^{\dagger})=0$.
+In other words, $(\theta^{\dagger},\phi^{\dagger})$ is a stationary point of the augmented objective $\widetilde{J}$. \end{theorem} \begin{proof}[Proof Sketch] By (B1), $\nabla\widetilde{J}$ is Lipschitz (as it is the sum/difference of Lipschitz functions).
+By (B2), $\hat{f}_{k}$ is (approximately) unbiased with uniformly bounded variance in the limit of $\Delta t\to0$.
 By (B3), the step sizes satisfy Robbins--Monro conditions.
-Hence, the argument from Theorem~\ref{thm:stationary} applies again, guaranteeing that \((\theta_k,\phi_k)\) converges almost surely to a point where \(\nabla \widetilde{J}=0\). \end{proof}

-Theorem~\ref{thm:stationary_tilde} establishes that even after adding the alignment penalty \(\mathcal{L}_{\text{normalize}}\), the updated scheme converges (a.s.) to a stationary point of \(\widetilde{J}\).
-Intuitively, this reflects a balance between maximizing the original Merton objective \(J\) and staying near the Pontryagin-based controls.
-In highly non-convex neural-network models, multiple such stationary points may exist, so the algorithm converges to \emph{one} of them in the parameter space.
-However, in classical Merton settings with strictly concave utility, there is a unique global optimum in \emph{continuous time} that zeroes out \(\mathcal{L}_{\text{normalize}}\).
+Hence, the argument from Theorem~\ref{thm:stationary} applies again, guaranteeing that $(\theta_{k},\phi_{k})$ converges almost surely to a point where $\nabla\widetilde{J}=0$. \end{proof} Theorem~\ref{thm:stationary_tilde} establishes that even after adding the alignment penalty $\mathcal{L}_{\text{align}}$, the updated scheme converges (a.s.) to a stationary point of $\widetilde{J}$.
+Intuitively, this reflects a balance between maximizing the original Merton objective $J$ and staying near the Pontryagin-based controls.
+In highly non-convex neural-network models, multiple such stationary points may exist, so the algorithm may converges to one of them in the parameter space.
+However, in classical Merton settings with strictly concave utility, there is a unique global optimum in continuous time that makes $\mathcal{L}_{\text{align}}$ vanish.
 The presence of this penalty typically helps steer the finite-dimensional parameter updates more reliably toward that unique global maximizer, thus boosting numerical stability.
-Overall, adding \(\mathcal{L}_{\text{normalize}}\) (equation~\eqref{eq:grad_tilde_J}) neither disrupts the baseline convergence nor alters the fundamental optimum in strictly concave Merton scenarios.
+Overall, adding $\mathcal{L}_{\text{align}}$ neither disrupts the baseline convergence nor alters the fundamental optimum in strictly concave Merton scenarios.